 - When you go headless, you lose all these out-of-the-box capabilities and are forced to either limit the tools available to your site and content managers or you have to get into the plumbing business of having to build and maintain all these tools (thereby making you less agile).

 - An important con in today’s age of hyper-personalization is that you will be limited in using your CMS / DXP product’s user audiencing and content targeting capabilities.
 Some of these products provide very sophisticated tooling to make it easier for you to run complex, hyper-personalized campaigns.
 However, if the CMS / DXP does not own the full context (the URL and the full user request (browser session, cookies, etc)) in the headless CMS approach, then you are either limited in your ability to leverage hyper-personalization or risk running into significant performance issues.

-All in all, these are some pretty significant caveats with the headless CMS approach and you should not adopt this lightly.
+All in all, these are some caveats with the headless CMS approach and you should not adopt this lightly.
 Often Enterprise Architects get carried away with implementing pure architectural patterns and don’t necessarily consider all the financial and agility costs of a given approach that is near and dear to their hearts.
-Typical CMS and DXP customers are better served leveraging their chosen platform to the fullest extent possible (within limits of how tied you want to be to this platform) and the headless CMS option is not the way to go for them – however if you truly need the UX/UI flexibility that headless CMS offers and you have the team to support this approach, then you should consider it but make sure that everybody knows the costs involved.
+If you do not have multiple heads, then most CMS and DXP customers are better served leveraging their chosen platform to the fullest extent possible (within limits of how tied you want to be to this platform) and the headless CMS option is not the way to go for them – however if you truly need the UX/UI flexibility that headless CMS offers and you have the team to support this approach, then a headless CMS might be right for you.

 At XTIVIA, for the Headless CMS approach, we like Contentful and Strapi, and for the full DXP suite approach, we like Liferay DXP.
 If you need help picking the right architecture and product for your needs, please contact us for a consultation with our CMS/DXP experts.